HQSquantumsimulations/qoqo_examples/documentation/src/circuits/intro.md

 # Quantum circuit

 A quantum circuit refers to a linear sequence of operations that can be executed on a quantum computer.
-Like most quantum computing toolkits qoqo/roqoqo provides a `Circuit` object and a set of `Operations` that can be added to a `Circuit`.
+Like most quantum computing toolkits, qoqo/roqoqo provides a `Circuit` object and a set of `Operations` that can be added to a `Circuit`.

 qoqo/roqoqo distinguishes between:

-* Definitions: Operations that declare (and initialize) classical register values ([see also here](readout.md) )
+* Definitions: Operations that declare (and initialize) classical register values ([see also here](readout.md))
 * Gate Operations: Unitary operations that can be executed on every unitary quantum computer (but might need to be decomposed into a sequence of native operations) ([see also here](unitary.md))
-* Pargma operations that are not generally available on all universal quantum computers (see [pragma operations](pragma.md) and [noise operations](noise.md) )
+* Pragma operations that are not generally available on all universal quantum computers (see [pragma operations](pragma.md) and [noise operations](noise.md) )

-In order to create a useful result a Circuit in qoqo/roqoqo must contain:
+In order to create a useful result, a Circuit in qoqo/roqoqo must contain:

 * A definition of a classical register for readout
 * Operations to change the state of the quantum computer, for example `RotateZ` or `CNOT` gate operations.
 * A measurement to return classical information based on the state of the quantum computer.

-With qoqo a `Circuit` can be constructed like this:
+With qoqo, a `Circuit` can be constructed like this:

 ```python
 from qoqo import Circuit